osmosis-labs/osmosis/tests/localrelayer/README.md

 ### Hermes

-Test that hermes is working by send IBC transaction.
+You can test that hermes is working by send IBC transaction.

 Make sure `hermes` is running: